Rage Against The Machine | Tunes + Guitar Lessons

 Killing In The Name chords T

-Learn how to play Killing In The Name by Rage Against The Machine using chords, lyrics, chord analysis, and a Spytunes video guitar lesson.
+Learn how to play Killing In The Name by Rage Against The Machine using chords, lyrics, chord analysis, a chord chart, and the original recording.

 Some of those that work forces, are the same that burn crosses…